gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/overview.md

 ## Forward vs. Back-slashes

 Eclipse is a more or POSIX compliant environment, which favours the use of standard forward slashed for path separators, and all automatically generated make files use this convention.
-The version of the make and /bin/sh packed by **GNU ARM Eclipse Windows Build Tools** also favour POSIX standard forward slashes.
+The version of the make and /bin/sh packed by **GNU MCU Eclipse Windows Build Tools** also favour POSIX standard forward slashes.

 As such, the use of Windows specific backslash path separators cannot be properly supported, and attempts to build manually written Windows specific make files might fail.

 ## Download

-All **GNU ARM Eclipse Windows Build Tools** versions are available from the [GitHub Releases](https://github.com/gnuarmeclipse/windows-build-tools/releases) page.
+All **GNU MCU Eclipse Windows Build Tools** versions are available from the [GitHub Releases](https://github.com/gnu-mcu-eclipse/windows-build-tools/releases) page.
 Identify the **Latest release** entry and carefully read the release page.

 ![The Windows Build Tools Releases page]({{ site.baseurl }}/assets/images/2015/github-gae-build-tools-releases.png)

 ## Install

-The details of installing the **GNU ARM Eclipse Windows Build Tools** on various platforms are presented in a dedicated [Install]({{ site.baseurl }}/windows-build-tools/install) page.
+The details of installing the **GNU MCU Eclipse Windows Build Tools** on various platforms are presented in a dedicated [Install]({{ site.baseurl }}/windows-build-tools/install) page.

 Please note that **Eclipse plug-ins are not included** in these packages, and need to be installed as usual.

 ## Updates

-The latest GNU ARM Eclipse Windows Build Tools package includes the version **4.1** of **GNU make** (built from MSYS2 source files), and version **1.24**.0-git of **BusyBox**, also build from sources.
+The latest GNU MCU Eclipse Windows Build Tools package includes the version **4.1** of **GNU make** (built from MSYS2 source files), and version **1.24**.0-git of **BusyBox**, also build from sources.

 It is planned to follow further GNU make and BusyBox releases, but the update frequency is not expected to be high, since these are already mature packages.